RosettaCommons/documentation/application_documentation/Application-Documentation.md

     * [[Stepwise assembly of long loops|swa-protein-long-loop]] - For loops greater than 4-5 residues.

 ###RNA
--  [[Rna denovo]] - Predict 3-dimensional structures of RNA from their nucleotide sequence.
+-  [[RNA denovo]] - Predict 3-dimensional structures of RNA from their nucleotide sequence with fragment assembly of RNA with full atom refinement.
 -  [[RNA threading|rna-thread]] - Thread a new nucleotide sequence on an existing RNA structure.
 -  [[RNA loop modeling|swa-rna-loop]] - Build RNA loops using deterministic stepwise assembly.
 -  [[RNA assembly with experimental constraints|rna-assembly]] - Predict 3-dimensional structures of large RNAs with the help of experimental constraints